hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

 ### Lecture Notes

++ Adaptive Learning rate
+  + Robbie Jacobs initiated in 1980s
+  + each connection in neural network should have its own adaptive learning rate
+  + empirical setting by observing what happen to the weight on that connection when updating
+  + if the weights
+    + keep reversing the gradient, decreasing the learning rate
+    + stay consistent w/ the gradient, increasing the learning rate

 + The intuition behind separate adaptive learning rates
   + appropriate learning rates vary widely between weights
     + different layers w/ different magnitudes of the gradients, in particular, small initial weights
     + the fan-in of a unit determining the size of the "overshoot" effect
     + overshoot effect: simultaneously changing many of the incoming weights of a unit to correct the same error
+    + unit might not get enough input when changing all the weights at the same time to fix up the area causing too much input
-  + using a global learning rate (set by hand) multiplied by an appropriate local gain that is determined empirically for each weight
+  + using a global learning rate (set by hand) multiplied by an appropriate local gain determined empirically for each weight
+  + Example
+    + starting with small weights
+    + the gradients often much smaller in the initial layers than the laters
+    + more or less the same fan-in values for both layers

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture6/lec6.pptx" ismap target="_blank">